 Since 1801, every 10 years the nation has set aside one day for the Census - a count of all people and households.
 It is the most complete source of information about the population available.

-The individual responses from those questionnaires have been combined into statistics for England and Wales including regions, districts, wards and other geographies.
+The individual responses from those questionnaires are combined into statistics for England and Wales including regions, districts, wards and other geographies by ONS.
 Personal information about individuals is held in the strictest confidence and is not shared with any other government department or organisation.

 The information the Census provides allows central and local Government, health authorities and many other organisations to target their resources more effectively and to plan housing, education, health and transport services in the future.